 Early History of the Morreby family

-Another 311 words (22 lines of text) covering the years 1086, 1367, 1379, 1401 and 1675 are included under the topic Early Morreby History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Morreby research.
+Another 78 words (6 lines of text) covering the years 1086, 1367, 1379, 1401 and 1675 are included under the topic Early Morreby History in all our PDF Extended History products and printed products wherever possible.

 Morreby Spelling Variations

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Morreby family name include Moorby, Mooreby, Moreby, Morbey, Morby, Moorbey and others.